FashionableMisanthrope/planet-age-calculator/README.md

 # planet-age-calculator
-Calculates your age based on another planet based on the duration of the planet's revolution around the sun.
+Calculates your age on another planet.

 The purpose of this project is to just get familiar with using git and github.